urbanopt/geojson-modelica-translator/README.rst

 * Configure Docker on your local desktop to have at least 4 GB Ram and 2 Cores.
 This is configured under the Docker Preferences.
 * Install the Modelica Buildings Library from GitHub
     * Clone https://github.com/lbl-srg/modelica-buildings/ into a working directory outside of the GMT directory
-    * Change the directory inside the modelica-buildings repo you just checked out
+    * Change to the directory inside the modelica-buildings repo you just checked out. (:code:`cd modelica-buildings`)
     * Install git-lfs
         * Mac: :code:`brew install git-lfs; git lfs install`
         * Ubuntu: :code:`sudo apt install git-lfs; git lfs install`